-However, the process of liberalisation and the move away from a socialist-inspired policy outlook without adequate social safety nets served to widen economic gaps.
-Against this came the communal conflagration in Gujarat in 2002 that led to the destruction of the social fabric not only in that state but elsewhere and arguably, put a longer pause to the realisation of aspirations.
+Against this must be seen the communal conflagration in Gujarat in 2002 that led to the destruction of the social fabric not only in that state but elsewhere and arguably, introduced a longer pause to the realisation of youth aspirations.
+Rising communal and other social tensions, while they may not be rooted in economic stress, gain strength in the context of inequality.